phindinganswers/phindinganswers.github.io/transcripts/transcript-01kaela.md

 PETER: It's not the most constructive way of communicating.

 OLAYA: You can yell in excitement.
-[Kaela & PETER: Yes].
+[KAELA & PETER: Yes].
 When your test number 19 finally works.

 PETER: That is an appropriate time.
 So it sounds like your search for a postdoc was heavily centered around an idea of finding community, being able to cultivate community wherever you landed.
 Can you talk a little bit about what aspects of community you were searching for or how you found that in your postdoc?